 A sky with no color is uninteresting and detracts from the other elements in your photo.
 It also prints completely white.
 Blech.
 Capture your scenic landscape photographs at the golden hour or blue hour, the best time to keep from blowing out your skies, or use a graduated ND filter.

 With the help of a flashlight, tripod, and some long exposures, landscapes transform after dark.
 Use ambient light and show the starry skies.
 Or create a light trail or illuminated model with a flashlight or headlamp.

 Make the Most of the Sun

-Bonus Tip: Sometimes the most interesting scene isn’t the sunset or sunrise.
-Try looking opposite from the rising or setting sun before composing your shot.
+Bonus Tip: Sometimes the most interesting scenery isn’t the sunset or sunrise.
+Try looking opposite from the sunrise or sunset before composing your shot.
 The sky is usually full of beautiful colors and just might make for a better photograph!